KirubelTolosa/Strive.WatsonToneAnalyzer/README.md

 # Strive.WatsonToneAnalyzer
-This API uses to IBM Watson Tone Analyzer to detect emotions in a text and keeps record of Strive App user emotions in user Journal database.
+This API uses IBM Watson Tone Analyzer to detect emotions in a text and keeps record of Strive App user emotions in user Journal database.
 <br>
 The API is hosted at:  https://striveapi.azurewebsites.net/index.html
 <br>